 Peeing in your suit

-There are mixed opinions about peeing in your wetsuit.
+There are mixed opinions about peeing in your wetsuit, however if a surfer tells you they don’t do it they are lying.
 When you’re out in amazing waves and the nearest bathroom is far away, sometimes there’s no choice.
-Even if you’re close to a port-a-john, it’s a pain to paddle in, take off your suit, and put it back on.
-It seems disgusting at first, but urine is sterile.
-When you’re done, jump off your board and flush out your suit so at least you’re not constantly bathing in your pee.
+Even if you’re close to a bathroom, it’s a pain to paddle in, take off your suit, and put it back on.
+It seems gross at first, but urine is sterile.
+Sometimes a quick flush of water down the neck of your wetsuit is enough to get it out of there during or after a session.
 Surfers who surf in the dead of winter love peeing in their wetsuits—it’s a great way to warm up!

 If your suit gets unbearably smelly and you can’t seem to get rid of the odor, there are several cheap products on the market that clean your wetsuit safely.
 Using common soaps and detergents is generally not a good idea, and can void your warranty and degrade the neoprene.
 Bleach is a no-no as well.